boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 In BOUT++, equation :eq:`full_laplace_inv` can be solved in two ways.
-The first method Fourier transforms in the :math:`z`-direction, whilst the other is solving the full two dimensional problem by matrix inversion.
-The derivation of :math:`\nabla_\perp^2f` for a general coordinate system can be found in the ``coordinates`` manual.
-What is important, is to note that if :math:`g_{xy}` and :math:`g_{yz}` are non-zero, BOUT++ is neglecting the :math:`y`-parallel derivatives when using the solvers `Laplacian` and `LaplaceXZ`.
+The first method Fourier transforms in the :math:`z`-direction, whilst the other solves the full two dimensional problem by matrix inversion.
+The derivation of :math:`\nabla_\perp^2f` for a general coordinate system can be found in the :ref:`sec-field-aligned-coordinates` section.
+What is important, is to note that if :math:`g_{xy}` and :math:`g_{yz}` are non-zero, BOUT++ neglects the :math:`y`-parallel derivatives when using the solvers `Laplacian` and `LaplaceXZ`.

 By neglecting the :math:`y`-derivatives (or if :math:`g_{xy}=g_{yz}=0`), one can solve equation :eq:`full_laplace_inv` :math:`y` plane by :math:`y` plane.

-The first approach utilizes that it is possible Fourier transform the equation in :math:`z` (using some assumptions described in section :ref:`sec-num-laplace`), and solve a tridiagonal system for each mode.
+The first approach utilizes the face that it is possible to Fourier transform the equation in :math:`z` (using some assumptions described in section :ref:`sec-num-laplace`), and solve a tridiagonal system for each mode.
 These inversion problems are band-diagonal (tri-diagonal in the case of 2nd-order differencing) and so inversions can be very
 efficient: :math:`O(n_z \log n_z)` for the FFTs, :math:`O(n_x)` for
 tridiagonal inversion using the Thomas algorithm, where :math:`n_x` and :math:`n_z` are the number of grid-points in the :math:`x` and :math:`z` directions respectively.

-In the second approach, the full :math:`2`\ -D system is being solved.
+In the second approach, the full :math:`2`\ -D system is solved.
 The available solvers for this approach are 'multigrid' using a multigrid algorithm; 'naulin' using an iterative scheme to correct the FFT-based approach; or 'petsc' using KSP linear solvers from the PETSc library (this requires PETSc to be built with BOUT++).

 The `Laplacian` class is defined in ``invert_laplace.hxx`` and solves